 In the studio, Sultana tends to rely on the tones of four different amps, often simultaneously, using a Vox AC30, a Fender Deluxe Reverb, a Marshall JCM2000 TSL100 head, and an Orange head with a matching cabinet, which can be seen in the above image.

-A true effects junkie, Sultana operates an extremely sophisticated effects setup to beef up her guitar chops, with a Boss RC-30 Loop Station at the heart of her rig to layer loop upon loop of sound.
+A true effects junkie, Sultana operates an extremely sophisticated effects setup to beef up their guitar chops, with a Boss RC-30 Loop Station at the heart of their rig to layer loop upon loop of sound.

-While Sultana is super secretive about the specifics of her signal chain, by looking at a couple of shots of her pedalboard, you can spot a whole bunch of BOSS pedals including three BOSS GE-7 Equalisers, a BOSS DD-7 Delay, a BOSS TE-2 Tera Echo, a BOSS AW-3 Dynamic Wah, a BOSS TR-2 Tremolo, a BOSS ST-2 Power Stack, and the classic BOSS TU-2 Chromatic Tuner.
-In addition to that, she also runs a Dunlop Crybaby Mini, an EHX Soul Food Overdrive, a TC Electronics Hall of Fame Reverb and a Beta Aivin OC-100 Super Octave for simulating bass lines live.
+While Sultana is super secretive about the specifics of their signal chain, by looking at a couple of shots of their pedalboard, you can spot a whole bunch of BOSS pedals including three BOSS GE-7 Equalisers, a BOSS DD-7 Delay, a BOSS TE-2 Tera Echo, a BOSS AW-3 Dynamic Wah, a BOSS TR-2 Tremolo, a BOSS ST-2 Power Stack, and the classic BOSS TU-2 Chromatic Tuner.
+In addition to that, they also run a Dunlop Crybaby Mini, an EHX Soul Food Overdrive, a TC Electronics Hall of Fame Reverb and a Beta Aivin OC-100 Super Octave for simulating bass lines live.

 A tried and true classic used by musicians around the world, the familiar sight of a Korg MicroKorg can be spotted in various pictures of Sultana in the studio, presumably used for its array of synth bass and pad tones.